Half-rubber: History

 The cities of Savannah, Georgia and Charleston, South Carolina both claim to be the birthplace of half-rubber as early as the 1890s.
 In his book Halfrubber: The Savannah Game, Dan Jones interviewed players who dated the game as far back as 1913.
 In the August 1927 edition of American Speech Journal, English teacher Lowry Axley claims that the game originated in Savannah "some eight to ten years ago by two boys who got the idea when they were hitting pop-bottle caps with broom handles."
 In the January 1975 issue of Western Folklore, Hugh M. Thomoson says that he played half-rubber in rural Georgia in the mid-1930s.

 In South Carolina, half-rubber traces its roots back to the Charleston neighborhood of Little Mexico.
 Other accounts record the game as coming from the freed slave community of Pin Point, Georgia.
 Half-rubber was played by African-Americans in the streets in and around both Savannah, and Charleston during the Great Depression.
 Some young half-rubber players went on to play professional baseball for the Negro leagues during segregation, claiming that they got to be good hitters because it was easy to hit a whole baseball with a thick bat after years of swinging at a half-ball with a skinny broomstick.

 Over several generations, half-rubber's popularity waxed and waned in South Carolina and Georgia, with resurgences occurring the 1940s and 1970s.
-Meanwhile, the game known as halfball was being played in cities around the northeastern United States in the 1930s, 1940s and 1950s, and remained popular throughout the 1960s and 1970s, particularly in Philadelphia, Camden, Boston and New York City, as far west as St. Louis, as well as on the beaches of Cape Cod.
+Meanwhile, the game known as halfball was being played in cities around the northeastern United States in the 1930s, 1940s, and 1950s and remained popular throughout the 1960s and 1970s, particularly in Philadelphia, Camden, Boston and New York City, as far west as St. Louis, as well as on the beaches of Cape Cod.
 Halfball or half-rubber games and tournaments can now be found in other cities around the U.S. under either name.
 Which name gets used often indicates if it was brought there from the north or the south.

 Beginning in the 1970s, Thomas Cosmo Harper brought the game of halfball to the US West Coast of Turtle Island in Los Angeles, CA as well as Seattle and Spokane, WA.
 Coinciding with the outbreak of the COVID-19 pandemic in the spring of 2020, Mr. Harper officially established the World Halfball League (WHBL) to meet the global need for a new sport with built-in social distancing measures.
-Through collaboration with the Academy for Gameful & Immersive Learning Experiences, WHBL is attempting to create a new form for the sport that utilizes Augmented Reality, Mixed Reality, and Virtual Reality technologies that can be played and watched from quarantine.
+Through collaboration with the Academy for Gameful & Immersive Learning Experiences, WHBL is attempting to create a new form for the sport that uses Augmented reality, Mixed reality, and Virtual reality technologies that can be played and watched from quarantine.